YOGES-2097/AI-SOCIAL-MEDIA-CAMPAING-GENERATOR-/README.md

 ## Abstract
-The **Spark AI Media Campaign Generator** is a full-stack, AI-powered application designed to automate the creation of platform-specific social media marketing campaigns.
+The **AI Media Campaign Generator** is a full-stack, AI-powered application designed to automate the creation of platform-specific social media marketing campaigns.
 Leveraging an agentic workflow orchestrated by LangGraph, the system analyzes user-provided context and multimodal inputs (images/posters) using Google's Gemini 2.5 Flash model.
 To ensure strict adherence to corporate brand guidelines, a Retrieval-Augmented Generation (RAG) architecture is implemented utilizing ChromaDB as a vector store.
 The application is packaged as a modular monolith using Streamlit and SQLite, enabling a seamless, serverless deployment to the Streamlit Community Cloud.

 ---